Gap Year Pros & Cons

 - If you don’t plan ahead part or all of your gap year may be wasted.

-Expeditions and Conservation Programmes:-
+Expeditions and Conservation Programmes

 - To explore or conserve can cost a lot of money.

 - These activities are not for the faint hearted and a reasonable level of fitness will generally be required.
-Ensure your policy will cover you for the type of work you are planning on doing, our policy will not cover you for any interactionwith wild animals.

-Voluntary Work:-
+Voluntary Work

 - If working abroad you will often get the chance to work in some exotic places.